grounded/afterburnercms/documentation/architecture.md

 Keep two things in mind:

 1. When you're learning something new, it's natural that things will take a bit longer;
-2. Afterburner shifts code out of controllers and models and into Domain Controllers and Use Cases repsectively.
+2. Afterburner shifts code out of controllers and models and into Conductors and Commands respectively.
 You might wind up creating more files, but these files will be simpler and will make it easier to add, change, test, and refactor your code in the future.
 So, yes, you do have to create and manage a few extra files, but the trade-off is worth it.
-Trust us.
+Trust us there.

 ## Sections